xyz-leo/telegram-bot/README.md

 - The bot keeps track of how many times each type of action is executed per user.
 - This is useful for possible metrics, usage limits, or statistics.

-Storage structure

-The bot_calls field inside the user's preferences dictionary is now always a dictionary, where the key is the call type (call_type) and the value is the number of executions.
+- Storage structure: The bot_calls field inside the user's preferences dictionary is now always a dictionary, where the key is the call type (call_type) and the value is the number of executions.

+### 9. See User Data
+- The user can use the /userdata command to view all data stored on the server, which is their current language and the number of times each command has been used.

-### 9. Commands
+### 10. Commands

 - `/start` - Welcomes the user and displays available commands.
 - `/help` - Shows help information listing available commands.